 As described above, the configuration element provider-filter is used to constrain a member to load classes only from a subset of all cluster members.
-The value of the provider-filter must be set as a member attribute in the desired members from which the classes will be loaded.
-Please see the following example usage provided as programmatic configurations.
+The value of the provider-filter must be set as a member attribute in the desired members from which the classes are to be loaded.
+See the following example usages provided as programmatic configurations.

-The below example configuration will allow the Hazelcast member to load classes only from members with the class-provider attribute set.
-It will not ask any other member to provide a locally unavailable class:
+The below example configuration allows the Hazelcast member to load classes only from the members with the class-provider attribute set.
+It does not ask any other member to provide a locally unavailable class:

 '''

 Config hazelcastConfig = new Config();

 DistributedClassloadingConfig distributedClassloadingConfig = hazelcastConfig

 .getDistributedClassloadingConfig();

 distributedClassloadingConfig.setProviderFilter("HAS_ATTRIBUTE:class-provider");

-HazecastInstance instance = Hazelcast.newHazelcastInstance(hazelcastConfig);
+HazelcastInstance instance = Hazelcast.newHazelcastInstance(hazelcastConfig);

 '''

 And the below example configuration sets the attribute class-provider for a member.
-So, the above member will load classes from the members who have the attribute class-provider:
+So, the above member loads classes from the members who have the attribute class-provider: